TaylorDarneille/SEIRFX818/javascript/js-control-flow/05promises.md

 ## Creating a Promise

 When you create a new promise, you have to tell it what it's job is.
-Do this buy giving it a callback function.
+Do this by giving it a callback function.

 ```javascript
 var myPromise = new Promise(myCallback)